 As a result of the worldwide pandemic, Human Resource departments over the last eight months have been faced with a new task to hire candidates remotely.
-This process was prevalent for various job roles for candidates willing to relocate prior to the COVID19 pandemic.
-However in the current scenario, full recruitment procedures are conducted virtually via telephonic and video interviews.
+This process was prevalent in various job roles for candidates willing to relocate prior to the COVID19 pandemic.
+However, in the current scenario, full recruitment procedures are conducted virtually via telephonic and video interviews.

 Over the last two to three years, recruitment and HR practices were already seeing a lot of growth and innovation.
 Especially with the onset of Artificial Intelligence (AI) tools being offered to assist HR Managers to enhance their people management systems.